Brett Favre: Diversion of funds for volleyball facility and biotech venture

 A lawsuit filed by the state of Mississippi alleges Favre orchestrated the diversion of federal welfare funds to non-welfare related causes.

 On September 13, 2022, Mississippi Today published text messages between Favre and former Mississippi governor Phil Bryant showing Favre's involvement in a plan to divert $5 million of the money toward a cause championed by Favre, a new volleyball facility at the University of Southern Mississippi, his alma mater and where his daughter played volleyball.
 The text messages had been entered as evidence as part of a civil lawsuit.
 In one of the texts, Favre asks, "If you were to pay me is there anyway the media can find out where it came from and how much?"

 Favre helped arrange for $2 million of the funds to be invested in a biotech startup in which he had already invested.

+Civil lawsuit

+In August 2023, the Mississippi Supreme Court ordered for Favre to stand as a defendant in the welfare funds lawsuit.
+On December 11, 2023, Favre took part in a deposition, with attorneys for the State of Mississippi interrogating him for more than nine hours.